ookjosh/popcarp/README.md

-PopCarp - Nothing to with soda or fish.
+PopCarp - Nothing to do with soda or fish.

 # Setting up SDL2 (mac)
 Use homebrew instructions [here](https://github.com/AngryLawyer/rust-sdl2)